dillonmabry/youtube-sentiment-helper/README.md

 ## Traditional ML Model Creation

+*Why did you use Twitter sentiment as training?*

+Twitter comments/replies/tweets are the closest existing training set to Youtube comments that are the simplest to setup.
+A deep autoencoder could be used to generate comments for a larger dataset (over 100k) with Youtube-esque comments but then the reliability of classifying the data would be very tricky.

+**TLDR: It is the simplest and most effective to bootstrap for a traditional model**

 ```python
 # Develop sentiment analysis classifier using traditional ML models
 # Feature union and pipeline modifications using the following guide: